 Click “Learn More” for more information.

-Loans for innovative clean energy solutions and reinvestment in closed or aging energy facilities.
+Loans for energy solutions and reinvestment in closed or aging energy facilities.

-$3.6b in loans for innovative clean energy and supply chain solutions, energy infrastructure reinvestment, and state energy financing institution support.
+Loans for energy and supply chain solutions, energy infrastructure reinvestment, advanced vehicle manufacturing, Tribal energy, and CO2 transportation.

 State governments, local governments, nonprofits, Federally- and State-recognized Tribes, special districts, independent school districts, public and private institutions of higher education, public housing authorities, and large and small businesses may be eligible to apply.

 Click “Learn More” for information on how to apply.
-Available through September 30, 2026 or until funds are expended.

 Individuals, businesses, and nonprofits can get significant tax credits for buying a new or used electric vehicle (EV) or installing EV chargers.
+You must sign a contract for the EV and put some money down by September 30, 2025.
+You must install the charger by June 30, 2026.

 Individuals: up to $7,500 on new EVs, $4,000 on used EVs, $1,000 on a charger.